 Attorneys may decline a case if the Statute of Limitations is About to Run

-After a crash, people often attempt to resolve their own property damages and medical issues without the benefit of an advocate – an attorney who works on their sole behalf.
+After a crash, people often attempt to resolve their own property damages and medical issues without the benefit of an advocate – a personal injury attorney in Indianapolis, IN who works on their sole behalf.
 Meanwhile, the clock ticks on the Statute of Limitations.
 And by the time the injured party becomes overwhelmed by a growing list of medical bills and an insurance specialist bearing down for a signed settlement agreement, precious time has passed.

 Two years may seem like a great deal of time but in some cases, it may take a couple of years before the extent of injuries are fully realized and treatment options can be explored.
 Our lawyers recommend that you seek counsel with an attorney experienced in matters of personal injury as soon as possible after your involvement in an accident.
 The injured person’s first priority should be to allow the healing to take place.
 Your attorney will sort through the medical bills for you and work with the institutions that have provided your medical care so you can focus on just getting better.
 Meanwhile your attorney will investigate the accident, talk to witnesses, obtain evidence and keeps the lines of communication open with the insurance company(ies) involved.

 Many attorneys will refuse a case that is nearing the statute of limitations because of the amount of time required to fully investigate the facts.
 Remember, you only have two years to file a claim for a personal injury case in the state of Indiana.